Korean Drinking Culture & “Some” Relationships: Be Melodramatic Scene Decoded

 When Eun-jung touches Sang-soo’s glass as he tries to pour his drink, it isn’t flirtation—it’s etiquette.
 Traditionally, it’s bad luck in Korean culture to pour your alcohol.
 So friends—or potential lovers—pour for each other as a sign of care.

 But Sang-soo twists the rule.
-Instead of clinking glasses, he raises his to her eyes and toasts—“A toast to your eyes.”
+Instead of clinking glasses, he raises his to her eyes.
 It’s cringey.
 It’s romantic.
 And it’s ambiguous.

 This is where 썸 lives: between cultural formality and emotional risk.
 Between “Are we something?” and “Are we just drinking?”